naiveJeanne/Final-project/README.md

   ![figure_5](https://user-images.githubusercontent.com/16079206/34077880-0b6cb80c-e2d4-11e7-9973-ee9f57a12a01.png)
   ![figure_6](https://user-images.githubusercontent.com/16079206/34077881-0b7c4042-e2d4-11e7-9c3b-9a4d0e636013.png)
 As we can see in the plots, there is a linear positive correlation between the winning percentage of the user and the probability of being the first player, which is the same as my hypothesis.
   However, I expected 100% winning percentage of user when he has 100% probability of being the first player, 50% to 50%, and 0% to 0%.
 While the result is 50% winning percentage of user when he has 100% probability of being the first player, 25% to 50%, and 0% to 0%.
-When plusing the percentage of game ending with draw, the total percentage of win plus draw to probability of being the first player is the relationship of 100% to 100%, 50% to 50%, 0% to 0%.
 This is a little confusing.
+  Since both players have best moves, they can hardly lose.
+The worst case is the game ends with draw.
+So when plusing the percentage of game ending with draw, the total percentage of win plus draw to probability of being the first player is the relationship of 100% to 100%, 50% to 50%, 0% to 0%.

 ## Conclusion
 1. Choosing the corner position of the board as opening move has the highest winning probability.